HDFGroup/hdf5/doc/linux-coding-style.md

 ## <a name="the-inline-disease">The inline disease</a>

-There appears to be a common misperception that gcc has a magic "make me faster" speedup option called `inline`{.docutils .literal}.
+There appears to be a common misperception that gcc has a magic "make me faster" speedup option called `inline`.
 While the use of inlines can be appropriate (for example as a means of replacing macros, see Chapter 12), it very often is not.
 Abundant use of the inline keyword leads to a much bigger kernel, which in turn slows the